chilli0i0/628Groupwork2-1/Code/Lixia Yi/WorkLog.md

 But again, Chinese and Korean were not translated (if I'm not mistaken) and we should be aware of it.

 **Other ideas**:

+Our problem isn't about the models but about the data cleaning, that is, did we extracted the all, or most, useful information from the text data?

 * t-SNE clustering
 * Neural Network (if possible)